Jewish Gender and Women’s Studies

 Bachelor of Arts Degree Requirements

 30 credits chosen in consultation with the program advisor, distributed as follows:

-- Six courses (18 credits) in Jewish gender and women’s studies, chosen from at least three different fields or disciplines (e.g., Jewish history, Jewish literature, Talmud and rabbinics, Midrash, ethics, Bible, education).
+- Seven courses (21 credits) in Jewish gender and women’s studies, chosen from at least three different fields or disciplines (e.g., Jewish history, Jewish literature, Talmud and rabbinics, Midrash, ethics, Bible, education).
 Courses that do not have a “JGW” prefix may sometimes, with prior approval of the instructor and the advisor, be adapted for credit toward the major.

-- Two additional courses (6 credits) in feminist, queer, or women’s studies, which may be taken at Columbia University or Barnard College, to be chosen in consultation with the advisor.
+- Two additional courses (6 credits) in feminist, gender, queer, or women’s studies, to be taken at Columbia University or Barnard College, chosen in consultation with the advisor.
 Credit is not given for courses taken outside JTS when a similar course is offered at JTS.

 - Senior/capstone seminar (3 credits, a List College course)

 In addition to language courses required of all students in the Gershon Kekst Graduate School, 30 graduate credits (5000 level and above) are required:

 - Classics of the Jewish Tradition (MDS 5102 )